ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_5.rst

 fortinet.fortios
 ~~~~~~~~~~~~~~~~

+- Add real-world use cases in the example section for some configuration modules.
+- Collect the current configurations of the modules and convert them into playbooks.
 - Improve ``fortios_configuration_fact`` to use multiple selectors concurrently.
 - New module fortios_monitor_fact.
+- Support FortiOS 7.0.1.
 - Support Fortios 7.0.
 - Support Log APIs.
 - Support ``check_mode`` in all cofigurationAPI-based modules.
 - Support filtering for fact gathering modules ``fortios_configuration_fact`` and ``fortios_monitor_fact``.
+- Support member operation (delete/add extra members) on an object that has a list of members in it.
 - Support moving policy in ``firewall_central_snat_map``.
+- Support selectors feature in ``fortios_monitor_fact`` and ``fortios_log_fact``.
 - Unify schemas for monitor API.

 gluster.gluster